2011 PlayStation Network outage: Reaction

+Graham Cluley, senior technology consultant at Sophos, said the breach "certainly ranks as one of the biggest data losses ever to affect individuals".

 Security experts Eugene Lapidous of AnchorFree, Chester Wisniewski of Sophos Canada and Avner Levin of Ryerson University (now Toronto Metropolitan University) criticized Sony, questioning its methods of securing user data.
 Lapidous called the breach "difficult to excuse" and Wisniewski called it "an act of hubris or simply gross incompetence".